TKristof09/Galactapedia-parser/ReadMe.md

 These scripts help you create commands for voice attack that read out the articles found on https://robertsspaceindustries.com/galactapedia/ using text to speech.

-The crawler.py script goes through every article listed in the Index section on https://robertsspaceindustries.com/galactapedia/ and save the title and the link and dumps it in a json file.
+The crawler.py script goes through every article listed in the Index section on https://robertsspaceindustries.com/galactapedia/ and saves the title and the link and dumps it in a json file.

 After that you should run the VACommandsExporter.py script which creates a Voice Attack profile containing a command for each article.
 The commands in Voice attack get trigger by saying: